unparalleled-js/docs-1/on-prem/groups/group-status.md

 ![On-prem connections](/assets/images/on-prem/on-prem-connections.png)
 *On-prem connections*

-A connection that uses on an on-prem group will depend on the status of the group to be connected.
+A connection that connects through an on-prem group depends on the status of the group.
 Recipes that make use of these connections can only process jobs successfully when the group is active.

 As long as a single agent within that group is active, on-prem requests can still be sent successfully.